LivePersonInc/developer-center/pages/documents/consumer experience/javascript-chat/Methods/authenticate.md

 **Notes**:

 - *Using this resource depends on authenticated engagement parameters.*
-- *In response of the authentication, the onAuthentication / onAuthenticationFail events will be triggered.*
+- *In response of the authentication, the following events will be triggered: onAuthentication, onAuthenticationFail.*

 ### Request